waynodiablo/Oystercard/pills/javascript_module_pattern.md

 Play around with this code.
 What value does `exclaim` have?
 Why does `require("./exclaim")` have `.exclaim` after it?

-So the module pattern we used with exclaim works in both the browser and in node.
+So the module pattern we used with exclaim works in both the browser and in Node.js.
 Cool!

-### How does `exclaim` export its API in node?
+### How does `exclaim` export its API in Node.js?

 ```js
 (function(exports) {